Viva Rapid Transit: 2008 driver strike

 Viva's 170 bus operators are members of Amalgamated Transit Union Local 113, which also represents most unionized staff (over 10000 drivers, ticket collectors and maintenance workers) for the TTC.

 On September 25, 2008, 160 operators walked off the job at 4 a.m.
-Sixty-one percent of the operators rejected the contract that had been offered the previous week.
-There was no Viva service during the strike, although 40 percent of regular YRT routes continued to operate as its drivers are represented by a different local of the ATU that did not go on strike.
+Sixty-one per cent of the operators rejected the contract that had been offered the previous week.
+There was no Viva service during the strike, although 40 per cent of regular YRT routes continued to operate as its drivers are represented by a different local of the ATU that did not go on strike.

 On October 10, 2008, 65% of the operators voted to accept the contract that they rejected on September 25, ending the 16-day strike.
 Service resumed at 6 a.m. on October 11, 2008.